alk0ve/BitViewer/README.txt

  - Want to become a collaborator?
 Message veghit or alk0ve.
  - Want to contribute code (but don't want the responsibility of being a collaborator)?
 Open a pull request.
    - Don't know how to create pull requests?
 Learn some git here: http://lmgtfy.com/?q=git+tutorial
- - Want to make a request?
-Open an issue in the issue tracker.
+ - Found a bug?
+Want us to add a feature?
+Open an issue in the issue tracker (but we don't promise anything).